Harry Hill: Harry Hill's Fruit Fancies (1994)

-Hill made his television breakthrough in 1994, when he starred in BBC Two black-and-white silent-comedy series Harry Hill's Fruit Fancies.
+Hill made his television breakthrough in 1994, when he starred in BBC2 black-and-white silent comedy series Harry Hill's Fruit Fancies.
 In a similar format to Fruit Corner, Hill performed a series of sketches, with celebrity guests making cameo appearances.

-The series ran for six episodes on BBC Two between October and December 1994.
+The series ran for six episodes on BBC2 between October and December 1994.
 For Christmas that year, a VHS containing a 100-minute compilation of the best material from the series, as well as unseen sketches, was released by BBC Video.

 Saturday Live (1996)

 Hill was a regular on Saturday Live, which was broadcast in 1996 on ITV for eight episodes.

-Harry Hill (1997–2000)
+Harry Hill (1997–2003)

 Harry Hill got his own television series on Channel 4 in 1997.
 Among the regular characters were Harry Hill's big brother, Alan, played by Al Murray, and his adopted son, Alan Jr., played by Matt Bradstock.
 Burt Kwouk also appeared in many episodes as Harry's "Chicken Catcher" – and each week, he would come up with an excuse as to why he has not yet captured a chicken, followed by a performance of the song "Hey Little Hen".
 In later series, Hill and Kwouk appeared in sketches as Karl Lagerfeld and Gianni Versace.

 Hill's screen wife Mai Sung also made several appearances on the show, mainly on the theme of trying to steal his Abbey National bank savings book.
 Another character that featured on the show was Stouffer the Cat, a glove puppet cat made from blue rubber.
 Stouffer would normally sit in a throne, supported by a rubber arm in the style of Rod Hull, and was employed to intimidate guests during Hill's standup routines.
 Some of Stouffer's catchphrases are "he got a big face" and "sorted – respect due".

 At the end of each episode, an event called "The Badger Parade" was supposed to take place.
 The parade featured a number of puppet badgers that included "Gareth Southgate badger" and "Tasmin Archer badger", among others – however, every week, there would be some kind of problem, resulting in the badgers being unable to perform.
 In place of the badger parade, Hill would usually sing a song, with a guest that he had invited onto the show.
 A tie-in book relating to the series was released in October 1998, entitled Harry Hill's Fun Book.

-The series was cancelled in April 2000, but was revived by ITV in March 2003, as The All-New Harry Hill Show.
-It was broadcast it along with episodes of TV Burp.
+The series was cancelled in April 2000 but was revived by ITV in March 2003, as The All-New Harry Hill Show.
+It was broadcast in between the first two series of Hill's new ITV show TV Burp.
 Regular features on the ITV version included the Hamilton Challenge, featuring Neil and Christine Hamilton, and a butterfly in blue jeans.
 The Channel 4 series was revisited in August 2012, for a retrospective documentary entitled Whatever Happened to Harry Hill?.